lennilobel/sql2025-workshop-hol-orlando2025/HOL/2. Native JSON Support/JSON.md

 To enable fast filtering, SQL Server 2025 introduces native JSON indexing.
 Instead of writing computed columns or `OPENJSON` wrappers, you can declare a JSON index directly on paths.

 This provides an alternative to the legacy approach used in earlier versions of SQL Server.
 Previously, developers would create **computed columns** based on `JSON_VALUE()` expressions and then index those columns.
 While effective, this method required more schema scaffolding and introduced some maintenance overhead.
 It also persisted the computed values, which could consume additional storage depending on the use case.
-However, this approach remains viable�especially when dealing with fixed, flat JSON paths and when targeting compatibility with SQL Server versions prior to 2025.
+However, this approach remains viable—especially when dealing with fixed, flat JSON paths and when targeting compatibility with SQL Server versions prior to 2025.

 In contrast, `CREATE JSON INDEX` in SQL Server 2025 allows you to define **JSON path indexes directly** against native `json` columns.
 SQL Server transparently builds and maintains a specialized index structure behind the scenes, with full awareness of the JSON document structure.
 These indexes are more efficient, easier to maintain, and allow more expressive querying without schema bloat.